+The Science Curriculum at De La Salle College is based on the Victorian Curriculum: Science which comprises of 3 interrelated strands:

+- Science as a Human Endeavour

+- Science Understanding

+- Science Inquiry.

-The Science Curriculum at De La Salle College is based on the The Victorian Curriculum: Science which has two interrelated strands: Science Understanding and Science Inquiry Skills.
-Together, the two strands of the science curriculum provide students with understanding, knowledge and skills through which they can develop a scientific view of the world.
-Students are challenged to explore science, its concepts, nature and uses through clearly described inquiry processes.
+Together, the 3 strands provide students with understanding, knowledge and skills through which they can develop a scientific view of the world.
+Students are challenged to explore science and its concepts, nature and uses through clearly described inquiry practices.